bsccf/Uni-notes/Mechanics structures and materials/Statics 1/14a Shear stresses in beams/Shear stresses in beams notes.md

 #### Intro and contents
 Well we have explored all the following situations:
 ![[Pasted image 20211207223421.png]]
-Now all that is left is to consider and model the internal [[shear stress]] due to bending
+Now all that is left is to consider and model the internal [[shear stress]] due to bending.

 -